ksu-cs-textbooks/cis400/content/D-milestones/10-milestone-8/_index.md

 #### Testing the Payment GUI

 While you will be able to unit-test any ViewModel classes you have written programmatically, the GUI functionality must still be hand-tested.
-Update your test document to include tests for:
+At this point, you will need to write a testing document.
+It should include a test process for:

+1. Adding items to an order
+2. Customizing the items in the order as they are added
+3. Customizing the items in the order if they are edited
+4. Removing items in the order
-1. Taking a Credit Card Payment
+5. Taking a Credit Card Payment
-2. Taking a Cash Payment
+6. Taking a Cash Payment
-3. Stopping taking a payment early to return to the order and adding additional items
+7. Stopping taking a payment early to return to the order and adding additional items
-4. Canceling the order and starting a new one
+8. Canceling the order and starting a new one

+For each of these test sequences, you should include _exact_ details of what buttons or controls a user must interact with, and what the expected outcomes will be (hint: screenshots are your friend here).
+For example, if you ask the tester to click the "Flying Saucer" button, you should then have them look for the corresponding item in the Order Summary, and verify the price.
+Then, if you have them add a pancake, you should have them verify the price has updated.

 #### Update Your UML Diagrams